aisam94/employee-management-system/README.md

 # EMPLOYEE MANAGEMENT SYSTEM

+Setup frontend :

+- npm install --prefix frontend
+- npm run build --prefix frontend

+Start web server:

+- npm install
+- npm start

+---

+Website:

 - This employee management system is a web application that enables users to create, store and manage their workforce records

-- The system can manage and store details of employees
+- The codebase is separated into frontend and backend for easier developments.

 ---